sammymans/foodGPT/README.md

 # foodGPT :poultry_leg:

 foodGPT is a product that aims to incorporate machine learning to optimize one's cooking experience and reducing the amount of food waste.
-A minority of XX% of university cook regularly - the other portion seldom cook or never cook.
-Additionally, those who cook approximately waste XX% of ingredients for several reasons:
+Only 15% of university cook regularly - the other portion cook occaisionally or never at all.
+Those who do cook waste approximately 50% of ingredients for several reasons:

 - low cooking confidence
 - purchased too many groceries for the week
-- unsure of what to do with excess ingredients
+- unsure of what to do with excess leftovers

 foodGPT has three main components: computer vision, ingredient substitution, and recipe recommendation.
 Computer Vision is yet to be implemented, however the other two components can be found in code.